Joy. Who doesn’t want it?

 As C.S.
 Lewis explained in Surprised by Joy, you can search the world for joy and not find it, but when you’re busy living your life in right relationship with God and loving Jesus sacrificially, joy sneaks up behind you and surprises you.

 Life can be hard.
 Sin, sickness and death are real enemies introduced at the Fall, and we dare not deny our emotional responses to them.
-Even the Son of God wept (John 11:35).
-Yet at Lazarus’ grave, he knew his crucifixion and resurrection were in sight (John 11:25), and he knew (as we can know now) that sin and death would be conquered forever at the cross.
+Even the Son of God wept (John 11:35), and he knew (as we can know now) that sin and death would be conquered forever at the cross.
 That’s the reality that brings us everlasting joy.